Excreta in grain

 - The decision in respect of this order was made at a meeting of quorum of the Commission on May 10, 2023.
 Two of three Commissioners constitutes a quorum of the Commission.

 - Licensed primary and terminal elevators may refuse to receive grain containing excreta from vertebral column animals.

-This order will be in effect for the crop year commencing August 1, 2018 and continuing until July 31, 2019, unless revoked earlier.
+This order comes into effect on the later of the crop year commencing August 1, 2023, or the signing date, and continuing until July 31, 2024, unless amended or revoked earlier.